-I take pride in being a good housewife.
-Growing up in Italy I always felt like a housewife (the casalinga) was viewed like a distinct job that you take seriously and take pride in it.
-Being a housewife meant that you were the ultimate expert in anything home.
-From cleaning techniques, to cooking, to having your kid well groomed.
-The women that did it took pride in it and had their homes always spic and span and ironed everything down to their kids underwear.
-I have seen moms do that, more on that on my ironing tips.
+Not only that, I take immense pride in being a good housewife who can now also help her fellow moms with some easy-to-follow house-cleaning tips.
+I say this because growing up in Italy, I always felt like a housewife (the casalinga) was viewed as a distinct job that one needs to take seriously and also share pride in it.
+Being a housewife meant that you were the ultimate expert in anything at home.
+From cleaning techniques to cooking to having your kid well groomed.
+The women that did it took pride in it and had their homes always spic and span and ironed everything down to their kids’ underwear.
+I have seen moms do that, more on that in my ironing tips section.

 I saw the same when I moved to the Canary Islands.
 My best friend’s mom was a housewife with two kids and she took great pride in waking up and making breakfast, than sweeping patios, watering plants, washing clothes, preparing lunches, taking the kids to and fro, ironing, cleaning bathrooms, then preparing meals.
 I always admired how she would carefully place the items in the refrigerator after going grocery shopping.
 Or how she would take the time to scrub her dishes with tons of soap and make sure that every nick and corner was cleaned.
 She would mop her house almost every other day and then would sit on her porch and soak up the sun while the freshly cleaned floors were drying with the windows opened.
 My grandmother was a house wife as well.
 And so was my step grandmother.
 She was more the type that would take chickens and rabbits and kill them and skin them and cook them for dinner.
 But she would also bake fresh bread and always have some treat ready for me to eat when I visited her.
 From a glass of water to a piece of fruit.